 - 5. Deformable 3D model - Object is a parameterized space of shape/pose/deformation of class of 3D object

 Why not just pick the most complex model?

 - Inference is harder

 - More parameters

 - Harder to 'fit' (infer / optimize fit)

 - Longer computation

-- Need more in-domain prior knowledge

 - "Bounding Box" is still practically the most popular